 Registration & Legal Disclosure: Please complete Attachment E, Registration, Disciplinary Action, and Litigation.

+Bond Campaign Contribution and Services Prohibition Certification: All firms complete Attachment F. All firms would then submit Attachment G at the end of the next quarter.

-Quarterly Disclosure Report: Please execute and submit Attachment F, Quarterly Disclosure Report Certification, agreeing to provide quarterly disclosure to the STO.
+Quarterly Disclosure Report: Please execute and submit Attachment H, Quarterly Disclosure Report Certification, agreeing to provide quarterly disclosure to the STO.

 Professional Liability Insurance: Please attach, as an appendix, evidence of professional liability insurance coverage for the firm and its advisors including coverage amounts.
 The evidence of coverage should indicate whether securities transactions are covered.

-California Taxpayer and Shareholder Protection Act of 2003 – U.S. Expatriate Corporations: Please complete Attachment G, Expatriate Corporation Certification.
+California Taxpayer and Shareholder Protection Act of 2003 – U.S. Expatriate Corporations: Please complete Attachment I, Expatriate Corporation Certification.

-Darfur Contracting Act of 2008: Please complete Attachment H, Darfur Contracting Act Certification.
+Darfur Contracting Act of 2008: Please complete Attachment J, Darfur Contracting Act Certification.

-Iran Contracting Act of 2010: Firms will be required to complete a certification similar to Attachment I, Iran Contracting Act Certification, for each applicable transaction, shortly after the firm is appointed for that particular sale.
+Iran Contracting Act of 2010: Firms will be required to complete a certification similar to Attachment K, Iran Contracting Act Certification, for each applicable transaction, shortly after the firm is appointed for that particular sale.
 Please note that Attachment I is for your information only and does not need to be completed at this time.

 CONFLICTS OF INTEREST

-Describe any finders fees, fee splitting, payments to consultants, or other contractual arrangements of the firm that could present a real or perceived conflict of interest.
+Describe any finder’s fees, fee splitting, payments to consultants, or other contractual arrangements of the firm that could present a real or perceived conflict of interest.

 Describe any other real or perceived conflict of interest arising from your relationships with or representation of other parties.